 Volunteer of the Year Award

-Flinders Council acknowledges the outstanding contribution volunteer’s make to the community, and annually honours one especially worthy volunteer with the award Volunteer of the Year.
-Nomination forms for Volunteer of the Year are available in July from the Council Office and online.
-Every year our Community Awards are presented during the Flinders Island Show, celebrating and acknowledging the commitment and generosity given by volunteers.
+Flinders Council acknowledges the outstanding contribution volunteer’s make to the community, and annually honours one especially worthy volunteer with the award Volunteer of the Year..
+Every year our Community Awards celebrate and acknowledge the commitment and generosity shown to our Island Community by volunteers.

 Selection Criteria for the Award